AztecProtocol/aztec-packages/docs/docs/aztec/aztec/concepts/accounts/keys.md

 #include_code key-getters /noir-projects/aztec-nr/aztec/src/keys/getters.nr rust

 If the keys are registered in the key registry these methods can be called without any setup.
-If they are not there, it is necessary to first register the user as a recipient in our PXE by passing in the recipient's [complete address](#complete-address) as an argument:
+If they are not there, it is necessary to first register the user as a recipient in our PXE.

+First we need to get a hold of recipient's [complete address](#complete-address).
+Bellow are some ways how we could instantiate it after getting the information in a string form from a recipient:

+#include_code instantiate-complete-address /yarn-project/circuits.js/src/structs/complete_address.test.ts rust

+Then to register the recipient's [complete address](#complete-address) in PXE we would call `registerRecipient` PXE endpoint using [Aztec.js](../../../developers/aztecjs/main.md):

-#include_code register-recipient yarn-project/end-to-end/src/flakey_e2e_account_init_fees.test.ts rust
+#include_code register-recipient /yarn-project/aztec.js/src/wallet/create_recipient.ts rust

 During private function execution these keys are obtained via an oracle call from PXE.